Ted Grimsrud—February 27, 2011

 Bonhoeffer, then, has become kind of a poster boy for “Christian realism,” a recognition that pacifism is a fine ideal but at times in the real world one must, of necessity, turn to the sword and use “evil” methods to defeat a greater evil.

 Now, this use of Bonhoeffer’s martyrdom may be, and of course has, been vigorously debated for years.
 But maybe one of the premises that all sides to the debates have generally accepted—that Bonhoeffer indeed did take part in the effort to kill Hitler—is not actually true.
-This is the thesis argued by my Eastern Mennonite University colleague Mark Thiessen Nation in a forthcoming book he has co-written with Anthony Siegrist and Daniel Umble (Bonhoeffer the Assassin?
-Challenging the Myth, Recovering the Call to Peacemaking, to be published by Baker Academic and due out in October 2013).
+This is the thesis argued by my Eastern Mennonite University colleague Mark Thiessen Nation in a book he co-wrote with Anthony Siegrist and Daniel Umble (Bonhoeffer the Assassin?
+Challenging the Myth, Recovering the Call to Peacemaking, published by Baker Academic in 2013).
 Mark gave an excellent summary of his argument in a lecture at EMU on February 23, 2011 (a podcast of this highly recommended lecture may be heard here ).

 This is how I would summarize the issue.
 Dietrich Bonhoeffer was a remarkable young theologian quickly rising to prominence in Germany in the late 1920s and 1930s.
 When he was in his mid-20s, he experienced what he termed a “conversion” stemming from his close reading of the Sermon on the Mount.
 One fruit of this conversion was a commitment to pacifism.
 Probably everyone who has looked a his life would agree that Bonhoeffer did have this profound clarity in his convictions, and that his life reflected those convictions.